What is an Apprenticeship?

 The Apprentice is at the heart of the curriculum, Wessex will:

 - ensure that the correct qualification is available to the learner and that the job role allows the full Apprenticeship standard to be met.

 - support the individual to meet their needs which will allow them to reach their potential;

 - work in conjunction with local employers; look at the costs involved and discuss any recognised prior achievement is recorded and ensure that the commitment to the Apprentice is fully understood.

-- build knowledge, and practical skills in order that they can work efficiently and affectively with children.
+- build knowledge, skills and behaviours in order that they can work efficiently and affectively with children.